Domino-Blockchain/domiexplorer/README.md

-All claims, content, designs, algorithms, estimates, roadmaps, specifications, and performance measurements described in this project are done with the Solana Foundation's ("SF") best efforts.
+All claims, content, designs, algorithms, estimates, roadmaps, specifications, and performance measurements described in this project are done with the Domi Foundation's best efforts.
 It is up to the reader to check and validate their accuracy and truthfulness.
 Furthermore nothing in this project constitutes a solicitation for investment.

-Any content produced by SF or developer resources that SF provides, are for educational and inspiration purposes only.
-SF does not encourage, induce or sanction the deployment, integration or use of any such applications (including the code comprising the Solana blockchain protocol) in violation of applicable laws or regulations and hereby prohibits any such deployment, integration or use.
+Any content produced by DF or developer resources that DF provides, are for educational and inspiration purposes only.
+DF does not encourage, induce or sanction the deployment, integration or use of any such applications (including the code comprising the Domichain blockchain protocol) in violation of applicable laws or regulations and hereby prohibits any such deployment, integration or use.
 This includes use of any such applications by the reader (a) in violation of export control